On Induced Colourful Paths in Triangle-free Graphs: Preliminaries

 \begin{corollary} Any properly coloured graph $G$ with $g(G)>\chi(G)$ has an induced colourful path on $\chi(G)$ vertices. \end{corollary} \begin{proof} If $g(G)>\chi(G)$, then the colourful path given by Theorem~\ref{thm:colpath} is an induced path in $G$. \end{proof}

 This implies that the conjecture is true for all triangle-free graphs with chromatic number at most 3.
-It also implies that in order to prove Conjecture~\ref{conj:main}, one only has to consider graphs $G$ with $g(G)\leq\chi(G)$.
-The main result of this paper is that Conjecture~\ref{conj:main} holds true for all triangle-free graphs $G$ with $g(G)=\chi(G)$.
+It also implies that in order to prove Conjecture~\ref{conj:main}, one only has to consider graphs $G$ with $4\leq g(G)\leq\chi(G)$.
+The main result of this paper is that in any properly coloured graph $G$ with $4\leq g(G)=\chi(G)$, there exists an induced colourful path on $\chi(G)$ vertices.